- Share house living can be a great way to save money on home costs.

 Are you thinking of moving into a share house?

 Living in major cities is really expensive.
 A major benefit of share house living is you’ll cut your household bills in half.
 You can also discount your rent or get help to pay off your mortgage.
 If you plan it properly, you’ll also get to live with your friends and recreate the Joey and Chandler roommate dynamic in FRIENDS.

 However, living in a share house with other people 24/7 has its drawbacks.

-Just because someone is your best friend, doesn’t mean you will enjoy living together.
-Before you reach for the lease agreement, you need to consider if share house living is right for you.
+Just because someone is your best friend, that doesn’t mean you will enjoy living together.
+It’s important to think first about whether you’re ready for a shared living arrangement and what’s needed to sustain domestic harmony.
+So before you co-sign on the lease agreement, you need to consider if share house living is right for you.

 Here are the pros and cons of share house life:

 1. PRO: Save a bunch of money on rent

 The immediate benefit of share house life is saving money.
 Houses with more bedrooms typically have more communal living space, while splitting the rent between multiple people.
 That means you often get more living space while paying less rent or subside your mortgage by having housemates.

 Splitting the cost of your living space also means splitting the cost of bills to maintain the space.
 This means dividing up your electricity, gas, and water bills between your housemates.
 Just make sure that you don’t live with someone who leaves the heating all day.

 3. PRO: You don’t need to buy all the furniture